dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ## ApiController attribute

-The [[ApiController]](xref:Microsoft.AspNetCore.Mvc.ApiControllerAttribute) attribute can be applied to a controller class to enable API-specific behaviors:
+The [[ApiController]](xref:Microsoft.AspNetCore.Mvc.ApiControllerAttribute) attribute can be applied to a controller class to enable the following opinionated, API-specific behaviors:

 * [Attribute routing requirement](#attribute-routing-requirement)
 * [Automatic HTTP 400 responses](#automatic-http-400-responses)